lzh1990214/Tech-Blog/README.md

 # Tech-blog

 ## Description
-This project is to build a full-stack blog website.
-The users can share technolog blog posts with each other and leave comments on each post.
-This application allows the logged-in users to experience the full CRUD functionality.
-Guests can only review posts on the homepage.
+This project is a full-stack blog application.
+Registered users can share technology blog posts with each other and leave comments on each post.
+This application allows the registered users to experience the full CRUD functionalities.
+Registered users can create, edit, and delete personal posts on the dashboard after logging in.
+Also, users can leave comments under other users' posts.
+However, guests can only view posts on the homepage.

 ## Table of Contents